 About Us

-Trinity is striving to be a church that lives up to the motto of “God’s Work.
+Trinity is a congregation dedicated to living out the motto “God’s Work.
 Our Hands.”
-We worship and nurture our faith and reach out to serve our community and the world.
-Our worship life is musically rich and intellectually stimulating, joyous and sacramental.
-We are a caring people who embrace God’s hope.
+We gather in worship to nurture our faith, celebrate God’s presence, and reach out in service to our community and the world.
+Our worship life is musically rich, intellectually engaging, joyous, and deeply sacramental.
+We are a caring people who embrace God’s hope and strive to reflect Christ’s love in all we do.

 LIFE EVENTS